L-11 Testing Center

 - Books, pens, notes, written materials, or scratch paper other than that provided

-- Drinks (including water), food, candy, or gum.
+- Drinks (other than water in a clear water bottle with no labels or stickers), food, candy, or gum.
 If informed prior to the exam, the head proctor may allow cough drops or other comfort measures for a student who is ill.

 Storage of these personal items in the hallways or on the LTC floor is not allowed (fire hazard).